UnladenCoconut/CACpp/README.md

 ##Prerequisites
 You must have installed Visual Studio, with Windows SDK.
+This project uses https://github.com/BinaryAlien/libssq ; Make a copy of the repository in the lib folder.

 ### Build guide:
 Use build.bat or debug.bat for release and debug builds respectively.
 You may need to edit the path to point to your Visual Studio install.